 He fell to the ground and she gracefully landed in front of him.

 She looked over to the vampire.
 He was still gasping, holding his gut.
 It was odd.
 She didn’t cut him.
 Or at least didn’t remember getting a hit.
-Even through the rain, she could see blood seeping onto his jacket.
+Even through the rain, she could see blood seeping through his jacket.
 Such a pity since it appeared to be tailor-made.

 She threw a knife in his shoulder and he stopped gasping, knocked out from her energy.